How Faithful is your Synthetic Data? Sample-level Metrics for Evaluating and Auditing Generative Models: Introduction

-{\bf How is our metrics different?}~If~one~think~of~standard~precision and recall metrics as ``hard'' binary classifiers of real and synthetic samples, our $\alpha$-Precision and $\beta$-Recall can be thought of as soft-boundary classifiers that do not only compare the supports of $\mathbb{P}_r$ and $\mathbb{P}_g$, but also assesses whether both distributions are calibrated.
+If~one~thinks~of~standard~precision and recall as~``hard''~binary classifiers of real and synthetic data,~our~proposed~metrics can be thought of as soft-boundary classifiers that do not only compare the supports of $\mathbb{P}_r$ and $\mathbb{P}_g$, but also assesses whether both distributions are calibrated.
 Precision and recall metrics are special cases of $\alpha$-Precision and $\beta$-Recall for $\alpha=\beta=1$.
-As we show later, our new metric definitions solve many of the drawbacks of standard precision-recall analysis, such as lack of robustness to outliers and failure to detect distributional mismatches \cite{naeem2020reliable}.~They~also~enable detailed diagnostics of different types of model failure, such as mode collapse and mode invention.
-Moreover, optimal values of our metrics are achieved only when $\mathbb{P}_r$ and $\mathbb{P}_g$ are identical, thereby eliminating the need to augment the evaluation procedure with measures of statistical divergence.
+As we show later, our new metric definitions solve many of the drawbacks of standard precision-recall analysis, such as lack of robustness to outliers and failure to detect distributional mismatches \cite{naeem2020reliable}.
+They also enable detailed diagnostics of different types of model failure, such as mode collapse and mode invention.
+Moreover, optimal values of our metrics are achieved only when $\mathbb{P}_r$ and $\mathbb{P}_g$ are identical, thereby eliminating the~need~to~augment the model evaluation procedure with additional measures of statistical~divergence~(e.g., KL divergence, Fr\'echet distance \cite{heusel2017gans}, and maximum mean discrepancy (MMD) \cite{sutherland2016generative}).
+A detailed~survey~of existing evaluation metrics is provided in the Appendix.

-While previous works relied on pre-trained embeddings~(using ImageNet feature extractors \cite{deng2009imagenet}), our feature embeddings are model- and domain-agnostic, and are tailored to our metric definitions and data set at hand.
-To the best of our knowledge, this is the first work were the feature embedding step is bespoke to the data set at hand and meaningfully integrated in the model evaluation pipeline.
+Previous works relied on pre-trained embeddings (e.g., ImageNet feature extractors \cite{deng2009imagenet}.
+In this work, we utilize (hyperspheric) feature embeddings that are model- and domain-agnostic, and are tailored to our metric definitions.
+These embeddings can be completely bespoke to raw data or applied to pre-trained embeddings.
+This enables our metric to remain operable in application domains where no pre-trained representations are available.

-Overfitting is a crucial mode of failure of generative models, especially when modeling sensitive data (e.g., clinical data) for which data copying may violate privacy requirements \cite{yoon2020anonymization}, but it has been overlooked in previous works which focused exclusively on quantifying the Fidelity-Diversity tradeoff \cite{brock2018large}.~As~we~show~in~our experiments (Section \ref{Sec5}), because our metric accounts for Generalization, it can provide a fuller picture of a generative model's performance.
-Precisely, we show that some of the celebrated generative models score highly for Fidelity and Diversity simply because they memorize real samples, rendering them inappropriate for privacy-sensitive applications.
+Overfitting is a crucial mode of failure of generative models, especially when modeling sensitive data~with~privacy requirements \cite{yoon2020anonymization}, but it has been~overlooked~in previous work which focused exclusively on assessing fidelity and diversity \cite{brock2018large}.
+As we show in our experiments (Section 5), by accounting for generalization performance, our metric provide a fuller picture of the quality of synthetic data.
+Precisely, we show that~some~of~the~celebrated generative models score highly for fidelity and diversity simply because they memorize real samples, rendering them inadequate for privacy-sensitive applications.